 We're big fans of Serena & Lily across the board—their traditional, classic decor aesthetic is filled with clean lines and bright colors.
 It's no different with their nursery and kids collections.
 The brand's vision is to have all elements of each room in your home work together seamlessly, while still letting your kids be kids.

 2Modern, which offers a variety of curated, well-designed home goods, features the best of modern design as well as emerging talents—and their collection of nursery offerings is about as cool and contemporary as it gets.
+Each item page provides "good to know" tidbits about the products, such as sustainable components or included warranties.
+This makes it easy to learn about a brand's values and policies at a glance while shopping.

 While delivery is specified as the front door of the building, you can call 2Modern's customer service to work with them to arrange another option, such as coming up the stairs of your apartment building or into a specific room.